 Madison is a very small city located in the state of Georgia.
 With a population of 4,026 people and two constituent neighborhoods, Madison is the 179th largest community in Georgia.

 Madison real estate is some of the most expensive in Georgia, although Madison house values don't compare to the most expensive real estate in the U.S.

 Madison is an extremely ethnically-diverse city.
 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Madison include English, German, Italian, and European.
+Important ancestries of people in Madison include German, Irish, Italian, and European.

 The most common language spoken in Madison is English.
 Other important languages spoken here include Spanish and African languages.